vercel/next.js/errors/next-script-for-ga.md

 #### Using gtag.js

-If you are using the [gtag.js](https://developers.google.com/analytics/devguides/collection/gtagjs) to add analytics, use the `next/script` component with the right loading strategy to defer loading of the script until necessary.
+If you are using the [gtag.js](https://developers.google.com/analytics/devguides/collection/gtagjs) script to add analytics, use the `next/script` component with the right loading strategy to defer loading of the script until necessary.

 ```jsx
 import Script from 'next/script'